Trajectory Analysis Planner (TAP)

 - Shoreline characteristics that determine beaching and refloating of oil.

-Then for each season, the model generates 500 individual oil spill trajectories from each of about 200 potential spill locations.
-The model then compiles statistics for where, when, and how much oil impacts receptor sites into data files for TAP.
+To develop a TAP dataset, the GNOME model is used to generate hundreds of individual oil spill trajectories from a set of potential spill locations.
+Then statistics are compiled for where, when, and how much oil could impact receptor sites into data files for the TAP viewer.

 TAP displays a map of a specific local area, including a major water body and the adjacent land.
-The map displays shoreline segments that represent the locations of shoreline resources, such as seabird colonies or marine mammal hauling grounds; sites of particular socioeconomic value, such as tourist beaches or large marinas; or areas where remediation measures would be difficult or expensive.
-You can use TAP to evaluate the probable threat to any of these sites from an oil spill that originates at any point within the mapped water body.
+The map displays shoreline segments or an ocean grid (receptor sites) that represent the locations of shoreline resources, such as seabird colonies or marine mammal hauling grounds; sites of particular socioeconomic value, such as tourist beaches or large marinas; or areas where remediation measures would be difficult or expensive.
+You can use TAP to evaluate the probable threat to any of these sites from an oil spill that originates from likely sources in the region.

 More Information about TAP

-GNOME: Oil spill planners and responders use the oil trajectory model, GNOME, to predict how wind, currents, and other processes might move and spread pollutants that have spilled on or in the water.
+GNOME Suite: Oil spill planners and responders use a suite of oil trajectory and weathering tools known as GNOME, to predict how wind, currents, and other processes might move and spread pollutants that have spilled on or in the water.
 GNOME is used to compute the oil spill trajectories used by TAP.

 Environmental Sensitivity Index (ESI) Maps: To decide which areas in a given region are most important to protect and eventually to clean up, responders use our Environmental Sensitivity Index (ESI) maps of the region.
-You can obtain paper or electronic ESI maps for many regions of the U.S.
+You can obtain electronic ESI maps for most regions of the U.S.

 Trajectory Analysis Handbook: A publication for spill responders and planners describing the basics of analyzing the forecasted trajectory of spilled oil, including an overview of the physical processes that affect oil movement and behavior in the marine environment.
 Available in English and Spanish.